-The Euro Exhibition was inaugurated on 25 November 2015 at the European Central Bank in Frankfurt, Germany.
+The Euro Exhibition opened on 27 April 2017 at the Central Bank of Ireland in Dublin, Ireland.

 About the exhibition

 This travelling exhibition has visited many cities across Europe since 2008, attracting around 350,000 visitors.
 It gives people the opportunity to watch short films on the banknotes and coins, try out a range of interactive exhibits, and learn how a euro banknote is produced and how to distinguish a genuine note from a counterfeit.

 - 24 November 2015 to 10 March 2017